skwp/git-workflows-book/README.md

 One slightly annoying thing about `git add` is that it does not take into account deleted files.
 Typically, git would like you to use `git rm` to delete files, but in practice, using command line or IDE you are likely to delete files using traditional methods.

-To add deletions to the index, a handy shortcut is `git add -u`, which tells git to add all files it knows about, including deletions.
-When wanting to add all changes, I typically use a combo of `git add .; git add -u`
+To add deletions to the index, a handy shortcut is `git add -A`, which tells git to add all files it knows about, including deletions.

-OR `git addall` using the recommended aliases.

 ### Staging unrelated changes within one file